aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/build-send-emails-attachments-aspose-email-java/_index.md

 ## Conclusion

-You now have a complete, production‑ready workflow for **send email with attachment java**, attach files to email, and **export email to msg format** using Aspose.Email for Java.
+You now have a complete, production‑ready workflow for **send HTML email java**, attach files to email, and **export email to msg format** using Aspose.Email for Java.
 Explore the full [documentation](https://reference.aspose.com/email/java/) to dive deeper into advanced features like SMTP sending, HTML body creation, and encryption.

 ## Resources
 - [Aspose.Email Documentation](https://reference.aspose.com/email/java/)